tobiasraab/HfG_SS21_backends/README.md

-# HfG_SS21_backends
+# HfG_SS21_backends_backend
-Semester project at HfG Schwaebisch Gmuend.
+Backend for Semester project at HfG Schwaebisch Gmuend.
 Course "Backends" in cooperation with HS Aalen.